-Welcome to the County of Maui Historic Preservation Plan.
+Aloha kākou.
+Welcome to the County of Maui’s project website for the Historic Preservation Plan.
 Here you will find information about the planning process and opportunities to submit questions and ideas to help prepare Maui County’s first Historic Preservation Plan in more than 25 years.

-A Historic Preservation Plan is a proactive way to provide for the protection and management of Maui County’s historic and cultural resources – a critical part of a community’s long-range planning that recognizes the importance of local heritage and the built environment.
-After completing the first phase of the planning process in 2019 with an assessment of key preservation issues, the County of Maui is now embarking on the creation of the Preservation Plan itself in 2021.
+A historic preservation plan is a proactive way to provide for the protection and management of historic and cultural resources – a critical part of a community’s long-range planning that recognizes the importance of local heritage and the physical remnants of that heritage.
+Maui County, in collaboration with communities, completed the first phase of the planning process in 2019 with an assessment of key preservation issues, and will begin creating the Preservation Plan in 2021.

 All plan documents will be posted for review and download in the section below.
-Please check out and download the project materials!
-Don’t forget to check out the State of the County report available later this Fall 2020.

 We bring creative solutions that inspire action and result in beautiful, people-driven places.
 Our firm has 25 years of experience in urban design, planning, landscape architecture, and historic preservation.
 Our mission is to create plans that build connections between people, their environments, and their history.
 This is perfectly reflected in our name.
 Lakota, the Native American word for Allies.